kylec32/scaledcode-blog/content/blog/ntp-gone-wrong/index.md

   "tags": [
     "software development",
     "time",
-    "Postmortem"
+    "Postmortem",
-  ],
+    "debugging"
-  "draft":true
+  ]
 }

 ---

 In the complex software development environment that we are in there are countless layers of abstraction that we build upon.
 This is part of what enables development to be so productive in this day and age.
-This most often is useful.
+Most of the time this is helpful.
 For the average developer to not have to worry about CPU registers, page size, TCP routes, etc allows focusing on what makes the software you build different and useful.
 This is a good thing.
 That said, when abstractions we build upon don't meet the expectations that we have it can have significant impacts.
 One such expectation that we often expect to be there is having an accurate clock on the machine.
 While we shouldn't expect all clocks within a distributed system to have identical clocks (although some modern advancements are making [this closer to a reality](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/)) we do expect the clocks on our machines to be reasonably accurate.
 This is thanks to protocols such as NTP (Network Time Protocol) which is one of the earlier protocols in computing.

 ### How NTP Works

 NTP has gone through many revisions throughout its life with its initial revision documented in [1985](https://datatracker.ietf.org/doc/html/rfc958) and its revision at the time of writing of [version 4](https://datatracker.ietf.org/doc/html/rfc5905) published in 2010.
 The work in NTP has not stopped either.
 Discussions have happened referring to version 5 and other time synchronization protocols also exist today.
 On top of that, there is also SNTP (Simple Network Time Protocol) which simplifies the protocol by making a stateless version that is compatible with NTP servers.
 No matter the version of NTP the core concepts are the same so let's cover them at a high level.

 NTP (as well as SNTP which is more what is the focus of this article) operates over UDP with the server listening on port 123.
-Being UDP it doesn't handle retry or retransmissions automatically nor does it need to.
+Because it utilizes UDP it doesn't handle retry or retransmissions automatically nor does it need to.
 NTP is largely a stateless protocol on the client side (and is completely stateless when using SNTP) and the servers need no state about the clients other than what is sent in the request.
 NTP timestamps are 64-bit fixed point numbers in seconds since 1/1/1900 0:00:00 UTC.
 The integer part is the first 32 bits and the fractional part is the latter 32 bits.
 The lower-order fractional bits give an increment of 0.2 nanoseconds.
 When a timestamp is not available like right after startup all the bits are marked as 0 to indicate it is an invalid timestamp.
 In addition to the timestamp data bits, there are a couple of other data fields used in the protocol.

 _Leap Indicator_